-The global pandemic and calls for racial, social and economic justice have shed light on systemic societal inequities that have existed for a very long time.
+The global pandemic and calls for change, have shed light on systemic societal inequities that have existed for a very long time.
 We have always and will continue to address those inequalities and use our financial expertise and capital to accelerate justice.